datagrok-ai/public/help/visualize/viewers/grid.md

 By default, color coding is applied to the column background.
 Optionaly you can apply it to the text:

-1. Right-click the column’s header and select **Color coding > Edit**.
+1. Right-click the column's header and select **Color coding > Edit**.
 A dialog opens.
 2. In the dialog, set the **Apply to** setting to `text`.

 This option is available for all linear, categorical, and conditional schemas.